Senteio/risk_tolerance_api/CHATGPT_CODE_JOURNAL.md

 deployment.md → technical cookbook for releases (no story, just steps).

-Code_JOURNAL.md → personal narrative: discoveries, mistakes, fixes, reasoning.
+Code_JOURNAL.md → personal narrative: discoveries, mistakes, fixes, reasoning and Milestones (at end of Journal)

 They overlap in content, but not in purpose.